 Shorts: two pairs, cotton.
 Most travel days in most of the world are spent wearing these.

 Shirt: two, nice fitted ones.
-These travel on a wire hangar inside a dry cleaning bag, folded up in my pack.
+Shameless plug is Robert Graham.
+These are gorgeous designs, that have never shed a button in all the extended extreme use.
+Buy from Ebay for a tenth of the ‘new’ price.
 Last about a month between laundering.
 I am routinely the best dressed guy in places from Suriname to Moldova.

 Hiking shorts: one pair, super light, man made fabric.
 Used as swim suit, pajamas when modesty is called for.
 Matte finish, no zippers.
 Worn for the long airport to town walks, mountain hut to hut hikes, exploring hot, sweaty cities.